-Apreconditions a precondition for this procedure, an ongoing Service Level Connection between the AG and the HF shall exist.
+As pre-condition for this procedure, an ongoing Service Level Connection between the AG and the HF shall exist.
 If this connection does not exist, the HF shall autonomously establish the Service Level Connection using the proper procedure as described in Section 4.2.

-Figure 4.40: Activation of CLI notification
+Figure 4.30: Activation of CLI notification

-4.24 The HF Requests Turning off the AG's EC and NR
+4.24 The HF requests turning off the AG's EC and NR